E-commerce

 The Products page in the admin

-The Products section covers creation, editing, filtering, and import.
-Shopify allows you to add or update prices, variants, and availability from the Products page or from the mobile app, as described in the official guide to adding and updating products.
-For specialized information (files, theme-side structured data), metafields enrich the product page when your theme exposes them.
+The section Products covers creation, editing, filtering, and importing.
+Shopify lets you add or update prices, variants, and availability from the Products page or from the mobile app, as described in the official guide to adding and updating products.
+For specialized information (files, theme-side structured data), metafields enrich the product details when your theme exposes them.

 Add a product: desktop and mobile journey